moseeh/forum/README.md

 **Docker** has been used to allow packaging the application and its dependencies into a container, ensuring consistent behavior across environments.

-To build the image
+To build the image:

 ```
 docker build -t forum .
 ```

-Then to run the bult image
+Then to run the built image:

 ```
 docker run -d -p 8000:8000 forum